k-hench/getting_stuff_done/basics.Rmd

 ### Atom (Text editor/ project manager)

 To manage your project I recommend using [**Atom**](https://atom.io/).
-This is where I keep the track of the entire project, write the pipelines for my analysis, communicate with [github](https://github.com/) - in short this my main working environment.
+This is where I keep track of the entire project, write the pipelines for my analysis, communicate with [github](https://github.com/) - in short this my main working environment.
 It is cross-platform (Linux/Mac/Windows), integrates git and has a ton of extensions so you can basically puzzle together all the functions you could ever ask for.

 Yet, I also use gedit (the native text editor) for *quick and dirty* work and a simple text editor (Mac: textedit, Windows: Notepad) has its value.